Damián 666: La Familia de Tijuana (2012–present)

 On March 13, 2012, Damián 666, Bestia 666, Halloween, Super Nova and X-Fly announced that they were forming La Familia de Tijuana, a group of independent wrestlers, much like Los Perros del Mal, with the exception that they were not looking to form their own promotion.
 It was also revealed that originally only Damián and his son were looking to get out of Los Perros del Mal, but the others joined them after learning of their intentions.
 On March 29, IWRG was officially announced as La Familia de Tijuanas new home promotion.
 On April 19, Damián 666's longtime partner Halloween severed his ties with La Familia de Tijuana and returned to Los Perros del Mal.

+WWE / Return to Lucha Libre AAA Worldwide (2026–present)

+Damián 666 returned to AAA, now majority owned by WWE, at Week 1 of Verano de Escándalo on July 25, 2026, in a backstage segment with El Grande Americano.
+During Week 3 on August 8, he officially rejoined the revived Los Perros del Mal alongside Daga, Angel, Berto, Bronco Nima, and Karmen Petrovic.